Transitory functions

 calculate_rho_Cp0(element, T, C_v=None, s=None, lambdaa=None, C_H2=None, C_O2=None, C_N2=None, epsilon=None, epsilon_mc=None)

-This function calculates the volumetric heat capacity, in J.m-3.K-1, in either the GDL, the CL or the membrane.
+This function calculates the volumetric heat capacity, in J.m-3.K-1, in either the GDL, the MPL, the CL or the membrane.

 Parameters: